jrueda4/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

 CHANGES:
 - Created a section for CNM Code to go
+  + line 163
-- Moved speed variable to CNM Code Section for easy finding
+- Moved speed variable to CNM Code Section to find more easily
+  + float searchVelocity = 0.4 // originally .2
 - Created Function void CNMPickUpReturn()
+  + line 442
   + Code for the STATE_MACHINE_PICKUP in MOBILITYSTATEMACHINE
 - Moved PickUpController to cnmPickupReturn()
+  + line 743
 - Created bool variable cnmPickupReturn
+  + line 170
   + Default instantiated to FALSE
   + used to keep track of if the code needs to send a return statement